-We are hijacking our blog to report some travelling without Boris!
 Scroll down to read blog!
 Posts are in reverse order – most recent first!
-This blog is about our adventures in our Campervan Boris, which are often somewhat spontaneous!
+However, in the menu below, we have grouped them into whole trips, which can be read in chronological order!
+This blog was set up to be our diary of our adventures in our Campervan Boris, which are often somewhat spontaneous! however, we have also had some big adventures without Boris, and these are included here too!
 We have a particular interest in Good Food so this features quite frequently, and I hope to make this a useful resource for fellow travellers.
 Welcome :)

 Our new ferry departure was at 8.30am Monday and it was pouring with rain as we checked in at Poole.
 We felt rather pleased to be leaving, I must say!
 It was a great crossing.
 We slept for most of it, docked early and were the 4th vehicle off the ship.
 In fact we were in the very conveniently located ‘Esso Port’ filling station in Cherbourg before the official ferry docking time!
 Even better, we had managed our fill ups carefully in England, so we had an empty tank!
 It was almost a delight to fill up at €1.10 per litre… 80p in sterling, saving a Massive £25 on a tankful of diesel!

 Then we set off south, through a band of torrential rain and thunderstorms, towards the sun.

 Or that was the plan!
 It was all going much too well!

 We were rolling along south of Caen when we got a message to say Margaret, my Godmother, was back in hospital!
 She has been so well lately, which is why we felt we could risk a longer trip, so this was a big shock.

 We halted our drive south, but the information we could get was very mixed so we took the decision to drive east towards Calais, so if we did decide to return to England, that would be the cheapest and quickest way to do it.